top of page

 6. Return on Investment

-While all these Google Ads KPIs are important, the most important thing is that your advertisement is making you money, or is worth the money you're spending on it.
+While there are many Google ads KPIs you can track, the most important thing is that your advertisement is making you money.
+Tracking the ultimate Google AdWords KPI—your return on investment—ensures your campaign is actually worth the money you're spending on it.
 If your ads are costing you more than they're making you, then it probably isn't worth continuing.

 While those certainly don't cover all the metrics you can monitor with Google Ads, those are crucial in determining your success or failure with advertising on Google.
 Google Ads requires expertise, experimentation, and innovation on behalf of the user.
-Therefore, you have to look at your campaigns and constantly readjust based on the Google ads performance metrics we've outlined above.
-You should have a successful Google Ads campaign if you're willing to adjust based on these metrics.
+Therefore, you have to look at your campaigns and constantly readjust based on the Google ads KPI metrics we've outlined above.
+You should have a successful campaign if you're willing to adjust based on these core metrics.